fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-Activities.rst

     </extension>

-The activity parameters are (in this order):
+The activity parameters are (in the following order):

 id
 *****
-It is the activity unique identifier.
+The activity unique identifier.

 title
 *******
-It is the activity title that will be displayed on the tab.
+The activity title that will be displayed on the tab.

 desc
 ******
-It is the description of the activity.
+The description of the activity.
 It is displayed by the SActivityLauncher when several activity can be launched with the selected data.

 icon
 *****
-It is the path to the activity icon.
+The path to the activity icon.
 It is displayed by the SActivityLauncher when several activity can be launched with the selected data.

 .. figure:: ../media/SActivityLauncher.png